tenant dies in your rental property

 Step 4: Communicate With The Executor

-Another important step is to open the lines of communication with the deceased tenant’s executor.
+Another critical step is to open the lines of communication with the deceased tenant’s executor.
 This will enable you to discuss transitioning the real estate back to you.
 After all, a lease agreement does not terminate automatically upon a tenant’s death, so you don’t have a legal right to repossess the property or remove the tenant’s possessions without going through the proper steps.

 Step 5: Be Patient With The Process